prabal01pathak/Zipper/README.md

 # **Zipper**
-**To create and extract archive of different extensions.**
+**To create and extract archive of different extensions.** as .tar,.zip etc.

->as .tar,.zip etc.

 # Description
-application contains three different user interfaces for extracting archive of different formats. zipfile1.py is command line extracter. graphZip.py has initial command line and graphical for selecting files.
+Application contains three different user interfaces for extracting archive of different formats. zipfile1.py is command line extracter. graphZip.py has initial command line and graphical for selecting files.